Anaminus/roblox-library/modules/Bitbuf/README.md

 Len returns the length of the buffer in bits.

-## Buffer.Pad
+## Buffer.ReadAlign
-[Buffer.Pad]: #user-content-bufferpad
+[Buffer.ReadAlign]: #user-content-bufferreadalign
 ```
-function Buffer:Pad(size: number, write: boolean?)
+function Buffer:ReadAlign(size: number)
 ```

-Pad pads the buffer with *size* bits.
-Does nothing if *size* is less than or equal to zero.
+ReadAlign moves the cursor until its position is a multiple of *size* without writing any data.
+Does nothing if *size* is less than or equal to 1.

-If *write* is true, then the buffer is padded with zero bits.
-If *write* is false or nil, then nothing is written, but the cursor is moved by *size* bits.

 ## Buffer.ReadBool
 [Buffer.ReadBool]: #user-content-bufferreadbool